twig-energy/bark/README.md

 - `SPSCClient` which adds metrics to a Single Producer Single Consumer queue.
 - `MPMCClient` which adds metrics to a Multiple Producer Multiple Consumer queue.
 - `NoOpClient` which ignores the metrics (useful for testing)

+All of these clients implement the `IDatadogClient` interface.
+You are not required to use it, but it is there to allow mocking and ease of use for those that need it.

 ## Requirements
 We use modern C++ features and as such you are required to use a newish compiler.
 We test the library in CI with GCC-13 and Clang-18.
 We are open for PRs adding Mac and Windows CI checks as well.